reasonml/reasonml.github.io/docs/faq.md

 They'll take your code from the (macOS) clipboard, convert it, and paste it back into your clipboard!
 Swap out pbpaste/pbcopy with your system's clipboard functions.

 ### I'm not sure what to do with Reason
-[We compile to JS very well](quickstart-javascript.md).
 Think of what project you'd usually make if it was pure JavaScript; try porting/writing that in Reason + BuckleScript instead!
 We recommend trying to make concrete, end-user projects (e.g. a little command line util) rather than infra-level projects (e.g. a boilerplate generator).
 The latter category requires expertise and understanding idiomatic Reason code.

 ### What's the relation between Reason, BuckleScript and OCaml?
-See [here](quickstart-javascript.md).
 Reason's a syntax for OCaml and supports all its features.
 BuckleScript compiles OCaml/Reason code into JavaScript.

 ### Where do all these `print_endline`, `string_of_int` functions come from?
 They're from the standard library, pre-`open`ed during the compilation of your file.
 This is why you see them in scope.